Capital Improvement Projects

 In early 2022, the Department of Water Resources funded a 9,200-foot intertie between the City's and the Scotts Valley Water District's water service areas.
 The intertie will enable the districts to evaluate real opportunities to coordinate and maximize use of surface and groundwater supplies, supporting greater resiliency for water users.
 Options including both passive and active recharge of the Santa Margarita Groundwater Basin, along with potential water-banking strategies, will be considered.
 Importantly, the intertie will also improve fire protection through increased fire-response flows.

-- Status: Construction is anticipated to begin in late summer to early fall 2024 and last 12-18 months.
+- Status: Construction is anticipated to begin in early spring 2025 and last 12-18 months.
+Get projects updates here.

 Monte Fiore Pump Station Rehab